Trump names former Florida AG Pam Bondi as his new pick for U.S. attorney general

 Trump added: "For too long, the partisan Department of Justice has been weaponized against me and other Republicans — Not anymore.
 Pam will refocus the DOJ to its intended purpose of fighting Crime, and Making America Safe Again."

+Whoever winds up in the role will have to enforce Trump's agenda while also overseeing the day-to-day operations of a department of more than 115,000 people, which prosecutes crimes, polices businesses, protects civil rights and defends U.S. laws across all facets of government.

+Bondi's selection continues Trump's practice of choosing his former lawyers for senior roles in his new administration.
+Last week, he picked former federal prosecutor Todd Blanche as his deputy attorney general and Emil Bove as principal associate deputy attorney general, who would be acting deputy attorney general while Blanche is awaiting confirmation.
+Both men defended Trump in his legal cases, including the New York criminal case in which a jury found him guilty of 34 felony counts.
+Trump has not been sentenced in that case.
-The announcement Thursday evening came hours after former Florida U.S. Rep. Matt Gaetz withdrew his nomination for attorney general.

-Gaetz's nomination faced controversy from the start stemming from allegations that he participated in sex parties, used illegal drugs and had sex with a minor — allegations that Gaetz has consistently denied.
+The selection of former Florida Rep. Matt Gaetz, Trump's prior pick for attorney general, faced controversy from the day he was selected last week, stemming from allegations that he participated in sex parties, used illegal drugs and had sex with a minor — allegations that Gaetz has consistently denied.
 The FBI investigated these charges beginning in 2021, but the Justice Department never brought charges.

 Copyright 2024 NPR